India

 Get to Know Our Team

-• Yusuf, 26, is Australian but was born and brought up in India by his parents, Yaqoob and Ruby.
-Currently in India, sharing a room with Jeshan.
-Favourite recreations include: reading, playing sport and playing strategy games.
+• Yusuf, 27, is Australian but was born and brought up in India by his parents, Yaqoob and Ruby.
+He volunteers with a local Indian educational NGO.
+Favourite recreations include: reading, playing sports and playing strategy games.

-• Yaqoob & Ruby (parents of Yusuf) are Australians who moved to India in the mid-1990s.
+• Ruby & Yaqoob (60 & 57) are Australians who moved to India in the mid-1990s.
 Yaqoob originally trained in Commerce and Law, then International Development.
 Ruby has recently added theological studies to her previous Maths/ Computer degrees.
 They have recently returned to India after several years in Australia.

-We would love to welcome new members on to our team.
-We strive to have warm, open, honest, mutual, accountable relationships within the team and with a growing network of ex-pat and Indian friends.
+We would love to welcome new members onto our team.
+We strive to have warm, open, honest, mutual, and accountable relationships within the team and with a growing network of Indian and ex-pat friends.
 We look forward to welcoming new team members into the same caring community and encourage you to bring your own special gifts, talents and passions.

 Get to Know Our Neighbourhood